nose-devs/nose/functional_tests/doc_tests/test_addplugins/test_addplugins.rst

   if __name__ == '__main__':
       nose.main(addplugins=[YourPlugin(), YourOtherPlugin()])

 Here's an example.
-Say that you don't like the fact that the collect only plugin outputs 'ok' for each test it finds; instead you want it to output 'maybe'.
+Say that you don't like the fact that the collect-only plugin outputs 'ok' for each test it finds; instead you want it to output 'maybe.'
 You could modify the plugin itself, or instead, create a Maybe plugin that transforms the output into your desired shape.

-Without the plugin, we get 'ok'.
+Without the plugin, we get 'ok.'

 >>> import os
 >>> support = os.path.join(os.path.dirname(__file__), 'support')